gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 of entities keeps growing, ideally for implementing infinite scroll style ui.
-When the page changes, it will try to load the current page from cache if it's not present, it will call set[collection]Loading(), and you should either create an effect that listens to is[Collection]Loading and call the api with the [collection]PagedRequest params and use set[Collection]LoadResult to set the result and changing the status errors manually or use withEntitiesLoadingCall to call the api with the [collection]PagedRequest params which handles setting the result and errors automatically.
-Requires withEntities and withCallStatus to be used.
+When the page changes, it will try to load the current page from cache if it's not present, it will call set[collection]Loading(), and you should either create an effect that listens to is[Collection]Loading and call the api with the [collection]PagedRequest params and use set[Collection]Result to set the result and changing the status errors manually or use withEntitiesLoadingCall to call the api with the [collection]PagedRequest params which handles setting the result and errors automatically.
+Requires withEntities and withCallStatus to be used.</p>
+<p>The generated set[Collection]Result method will append the entities to the cache of entities,
+it requires either just set of requested entities set[Collection]Result({ entities }) in which case it will assume there is no more result if you set less entities than the requested buffer size, or you can provide an extra param to the entities, total set[Collection]Result({ entities, total }) so it calculates if there is more or a hasMore param set[Collection]Result({entities, hasMore}) that you can set to false to indicate the end of the entities.</p>
-Requires withEntities and withCallStatus to be present in the store.</p>
+<p>Requires withEntities and withCallStatus to be present in the store.</p>

 **Kind**: global function